3w1714n0/Benchmark_Analysis_full-length_isoforms/README.md

   - [bambu](#bambu)
   - [LIQA](#liqa)

-In addition to these 3 that allow the use of dRNA-seq data, I will also use [Cufflinks](#cufflinks) to highlight possible differences with isoform detection using programmes that use Illumina data as input.
+In addition to these 3 that allow the use of dRNA-seq data, I will also use [kallisto](#kallisto) to highlight possible differences with isoform detection using programmes that use Illumina data as input.

 > **Note:**